2016-2017 Student Learning Outcomes

 Wake Tech Admissions Services asked prospective students if they were able to identify their unique next step in the enrollment process after receiving admissions information through sessions or campus visits.
 The following are student response rates who correctly identified their next step:

 - 98%, after attending Career and College Promise (CCP) Information Sessions

 - 92%, after attending Guiding Prospective Students (GPS) Sessions

 Being able to identify this step by name will increase the student's likelihood of moving forward with admission and enrollment at the college.

-Academic Advisors in Enrollment and Student Services presented “Transfer 101” information sessions in ACA 122 College Transfer Success courses on Southern and Northern Wake Campuses.
+Academic Advisors in Enrollment and Student Services presented “Transfer 101” information sessions in ACA 122 College Transfer Success courses on Southern and Scott Northern Wake Campuses.
 The sessions provided students with additional information about transferring to four-year institutions.
 Students were asked to identify two transfer facts learned after attending the presentation:

 - In fall 2016, 96% of student respondents were able to identify two transfer facts.